ethannicholas/panda-old/docs/annotations.md

 @abstract
 ---------

-`@abstract` may be applied to classes or to fields.
+`@abstract` may be applied to classes or to methods.

 An *abstract class* may not be instantiated.
 Abstract classes are often incomplete, and rely on subclasses to fill in their missing functionality.